Mapping out a place-based visitor experience for an iconic Gold Coast eco-tourism sanctuary.

-Relative Creative were engaged by National Trust of Australia, Queensland, owners of Currumbin Wildlife Sanctuary to celebrate Yugambeh culture within the sanctuary precinct through an updated visitor experience to the Gold Coast icon.
+Relative Creative was engaged by National Trust of Australia, Queensland, owners of Currumbin Wildlife Sanctuary, to deliver an updated visitor experience for the Sanctuary.